-Lastly, our findings expand the evidence on the impact of digital nudges and reminders.
+This paper makes contributions to several strands of literature.
+First, our findings expand the evidence on the impact of digital nudges and reminders.
 Studies have shown that information services and nudges via mobile phones influence individual's behavior in various contexts, including agriculture (Fabregas et al., 2022), finance (Karlan et al., 2016), education (Castleman and Page, 2016), and health (Kaptein et al., 2012).
-In other contexts, however, text-message reminders have been found to have limited impact, for example, on questionnaire response rates (Keding et al., 2016), court appearance (Cumberbatch and Barnes, 2018), attendance at outpatient appointments (Youssef et al., 2014), or uptake of cancer screening programs (Hirst et al., 2017), highlighting that the effectiveness depends on the context, design, and content of the messages.
-Our study demonstrates that, in the context of government extension work, a few well-targeted messages improve performance of hard-to-monitor, decentralized public-sector agents.
+In other contexts, however, text-message reminders have been found to have limited impact, for example, on questionnaire response rates (Keding et al., 2016), court appearance (Cumberbatch and Barnes, 2018), attendance at outpatient appointments (Youssef et al., 2014), or uptake of cancer screening programs (Hirst et al., 2017).
+Those mixed findings highlight that the effectiveness of digital messages depends on the context, design, and content of the messages.
+Our study demonstrates that, in the context of government extension work, a few well-targeted messages improve the performance of hard-to-monitor, decentralized public-sector agents.
+However, the reminders are effective only among the agents who set "ambitious but attainable" goals.